opencurve/curve/docs/en/mds_en.md

 <center><font size=2> Figure 4: Example of namespace data and operations </font></center>

-Figure 4 illustrates how namespace info are stored in form of KV pairs.
-The key is consisted of parent directory ID and target directory ID (seperated by a '/'), and the value is the ID of the target file.
-In this way we striked a great balance between the workload of some of the operations we implemented:
+Figure 4 illustrates how namespace info is stored in form of KV pairs.
+The key consists of parent directory ID and target directory ID (seperated by a '/'), and the value is the ID of the target file.
+In this way we struck a great balance between the workload of some of the operations we implemented:

 1. List: List all file and directories under a certain directory.
 2. Find: Find a specific file under a location